top of page

 Margarita Galban- 'La Cisma de Inglaterra'

 At its core, La Cisma de Inglaterra is about more than King Henry VIII’s break from the Catholic Church.
 It’s a drama about power, conscience, and the moral cost of leadership.
-Calderón’s exploration of authority and resistance feels startlingly current in an age where political divides and institutional overreach dominate the headlines.
+Calderón’s exploration of authority and resistance feels startlingly current.
+In an age where political divides and institutional overreach dominate the headlines, his themes resonate deeply.

 Izzy Martinez- 'La Cisma de Inglaterra'